parhamoyan/qutewindow/docs/api/index.rst

 CuteWindow
 ~~~~~~~~~

-The main frameless window class that provides a modern, borderless window with native window controls.
+The main customizable window class that provides a modern, borderless window with native window controls.

 **Constructor:**